Bedrock-OSS/bedrock-wiki/docs/entities/introduction-to-aec.md

 title: Introduction to AOE Clouds
 category: Tutorials
 tags:
   - intermediate
 mentions:
   - Sprunkles137
   - MedicalJewel105
+description: Introduction to area-of-effect clouds.
 ---

 **Area-of-effect clouds**, also known as AOE clouds and `minecraft:area_effect_cloud` internally, are special entities that have many unique properties.
 Normally these entities are created through throwing lingering potions, but with structures and some NBT editing magic we can manipulate them in very powerful ways for map-making.